 A.2.b.2.
-Instructional Course Assignment Policy (last revised 5/18/18).
+Instructional Course Assignment Policy .
 Course instructor assignments are made by the Department Chair in consultation with appropriate Program Director &/or faculty members, teaching professors, and lecturers..
 Graduate course assignments are made by the Department Chair based on expertise, graduate faculty status, and availability.
-Summer and Winter session course assignments are made by the Department Instruction opportunities, expertise, and availability.
+Summer and Winter session course assignments are made by the Department Chair based on poprtunities, expertise, and availability.